 Location: 5835 Magazine Street

-The National Art & Hobby, an Uptown art supply store owned by Nathalie Ward, offers the surrounding area artistic content without even opening their doors.
+This site was previously home of The National Art & Hobby, an Uptown art supply store owned by Nathalie Ward, offering the surrounding area artistic content without even opening their doors.
 Joseph Konert, an artist now living in Detroit, has left his mark on New Orleans with many murals, but one of his most extensive is seen here on Magazine Street.
 The National Art & Hobby store offers student and teacher discounts and a collection of the artist’s geometric imagery on the way out.